 ARC is open 24 hours per day, 7 days per week, 365 days per year.
-If you have an urgent concern with your pet, we can help at any time.
-The clinic is staffed by experienced, dedicated emergency veterinarians and nurses supported by veterinary specialists.
-We are able to care for dogs who need a high level of monitoring, diagnostics, and intensive care.
+If your dog is injured or unwell and you are unable to get an appointment with your usual vet, we can help.
+We care for dogs who need a high level of monitoring, diagnostics, and intensive care and take referrals from veterinarians throughout Auckland and beyond for dogs needing this level of care.